clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

         EOF

 #.
-The Dockerfile requires an entrypoint script, to allow spark-submit to interact with the container using the given arguments.
-Create the :file:`entrypoint.sh` file:
+Create the :file:`entrypoint.sh` file.
+The Dockerfile requires an entrypoint script, to allow spark-submit to interact with the container.

    .. code-block:: bash